barberod/tce3/README.md

 ### 13. Add dev authentication

+_NB: If you're working step-by-step, be aware of the changes in Step 25 (dev auth, prod auth, templates)._

 Mini-glossary:<br>
 + _YAML = YAML Ain't Markup Language™.
 YAML is a human-friendly data serialization language for all programming languages._<br>
 <br>